Registration for COVID-19 Vaccination

 At check-in, you will learn which vaccine you will receive and will be given a card that includes the name of the vaccine (i.e., Moderna), the batch number and that day’s date.
 When you return for your second dose, you will need to present the card so information about the second dose can be added.
 Keep the card in a safe location as it is proof that you have received your vaccination dose(s).

-Why can’t my 16/17 year old child schedule an appointment at your vaccination sites?
+Can my 12 to 17-year-old child schedule an appointment at your vaccination sites?

 How long will the appointment take?